 How to Access Unblocked Games at School or Office (No VPN Needed)

 Sometimes we all need a little break.
 Whether you’re in school or at the office, life can get boring or stressful.
-But when you try to play games online, many sites are blocked.
+But when you try to play games online, many sites are blocked due to different reasons.
 That’s where unblocked games come in.
 If you’re reading this, you’re probably asking: How can I play unblocked games without using a VPN?
 Don’t worry.
 We’ll explain everything in simple steps.
 Just stay with us till the end.

 What Are Unblocked Games?

-Why Are Games Blocked at School or Office?
+Why Are Games Blocked at School or the Office?

 We know you might feel it’s unfair.
 But schools and workplaces usually block games for these reasons: